uplink-systems/Terraform-Modules/modules/azuread/group/README.md

 ### Outputs

-The module currently generates 3 outputs:
+The module currently generates the following outputs:
 1) <b>azuread_group</b> => list of all exported attributes values from all groups
 2) <b>azuread_group_display_names</b> => list of exported display_name attribute values from all groups
 3) <b>azuread_group_object_ids</b> => list of exported object_id attribute values from all groups